kartikkamatkar/kartikkamatkar/README.md

 # Hi there, I'm Kartik 👋

-I'm a Computer Engineering student passionate about building scalable software, solving DSA problems, and exploring AI & Full-Stack Development.

 ## 🚀 Little Bit About Me

-- 💻 Computer Engineering Student
+I'm a Computer Engineering student passionate about building scalable software, solving DSA problems and willing to become a Good Engineer.

 ## 🛠️ Tech Stack